Defi Open Finance illustration with options. Titles, Stablecoins, Payments, Derivatives, Investments

 Healthier System.

 However, like any other system, DeFi also has its risks and disadvantages.
-Here are some of the challenges that face DeFi projects.
+Here are some of the challenges that DeFi projects face.

 1. Uncertainty – Suppose the blockchain that powers the DeFi project is not stable; the project also becomes unstable.